makingspace/OfflineRequestManager/README.md

 ## License

-MSOfflineRequestManager is released under the MIT license.
-[See LICENSE](https://github.com/makingspace/MSOfflineRequestManager/blob/master/LICENSE) for details.
+OfflineRequestManager is released under the MIT license.
+[See LICENSE](https://github.com/makingspace/OfflineRequestManager/blob/master/LICENSE) for details.